Esemesek/koalats/README.md

 class AnotherComponent {
   constructor(private someComponent: SomeComponent) {
   }

+  public sayHelloWorld(): string {
+    return this.someComponent.sayHello() + ' World!';
   }
+}

 /*
   Start your container.
   In this step all instances of components are created in container and their dependecies are resolved.
 */
 Koalats.startContainer();

-// Get component from container Koalats.Injector.get<AnotherComponent>('AnotherComponent').sayHelloWorld()
+// Get component from container Koalats.Injector.get<AnotherComponent>('AnotherComponent').sayHelloWorld();
 ```